 Cambridge has comparable network infrastructure and services to many other parts of the United States.
 Comparable, however, does not satisfy the goals of innovation and excellence.
 Many, many cities and towns have an incumbent phone company providing DSL and a local cable monopoly providing internet service.
 In order to innovate, Cambridge needs to provide residents and businesses the kind of connectivity platform on which they can devise new ways of doing things and new services to offer.
 On the residential side, innovation can be supported by giving residents best in class connectivity - thus helping to erase geographic boundaries and providing an entire city of global citizens.
-Innovation and excellence in broadband infrastructure can also encourage entrepreneurship, civic engagement, and development of entirely new applications for the infrastructure.
-In addition, an innovative approach that encourages net neutrality - where the broadband infrastructure does not differentiate between different types of traffic - can further support development of new applications and of myriad coexisting services.

 Achieving excellence in broadband is relatively straightforward, at least on the surface.
-The easiest metric is speed, but speed is only one component of the whole.
+Simply put, excellence can be defined in terms of a numeric benchmark (e.g., average broadband speeds available to a denizen of the city in a certain percentile compared to the U.S. or world averages).
+Speed is only part of excellence, however.
 Network reliability is also of paramount concern.
 Fiber provides the most reliable solution, as wireless and DSL have their own limitations.
 It is only when innovation and excellence are achieved that the City can close the gap on the digital divide within the community.
 Though any effort will improve the situation relative to the status quo, the most creative strategies towards innovation and excellence will yield significant benefits while avoiding inflated costs.